 Online reviewers stated that the knife is “perfect,” “could replace dog as man’s best friend,” and is a “folder that can work like a fixed blade.”
 KnifeUp agrees and, if you are a in need of a heavy duty knife, the 275BKSN is the knife for you.
 At $144, the knife is well priced.

-SOG is a reputable US knife maker who has been producing quality knives designed for military, law enforcement, and outdoors use since 1986.
+SOG is a reputable US knife maker who has been producing quality knives designed for military, law enforcement, and outdoor use since 1986.
 The company’s first knife was a redesign of the SOG Knife, a knife used by special forces soldiers in Vietnam.
-Today, the majority of their products are designed with heavy duty use in mind and the Aegis is no exception.
+Today, the majority of their products are designed with heavy-duty use in mind and the Aegis is no exception.

 The Aegis features a digital camo printed Zytel handle that resembles a mixture of the Army’s Multi-Cam uniform and its ACU uniform.
 Zytel is a mixture of nylon and fiberglass which gives the handle a very secure and durable feel.
 Some reviewers online stated that the handle is plastic but they are incorrect, it is Zytel, a much sturdier material.

 The Aegis uses SOG Assisted Technology (SAT) to give users a very fast opening with one hand.
-Along with the pointy tip and guard, the Aegis is able to be used in self defense situations if needed.
-The spring assisted opening also features a safety that prevents the knife from opening on accident.
+Along with the pointy tip and guard, the Aegis is able to be used in self-defense situations if needed.
+The spring-assisted opening also features a safety that prevents the knife from opening by accident.

 Spyderco, a company based out of Golden, Colorado (where Coors is brewed), has been around since 1976.
 The company is focused on innovating and creating better knife technology and, because of that, the president, Sal Glesser, was placed in the Blade Magazine Hall of Fame.
 Spyderco specializes in folding knives.

-The Delica4, the fourth installment of the Delica series, is one of Spyderco’s most popular and best selling knife.
-The knife is ultra light weight at 2.5oz and perfect for EDC.
-Other, more heavy duty knives, can handle harder tasks but the Delica4′s VG-10 steel allows it to withstand harsh work if needed.
+The Delica4, the fourth installment of the Delica series, is one of Spyderco’s most popular and best-selling knives.
+The knife is ultra-lightweight at 2.5oz and perfect for EDC.
+Other, more heavy-duty knives, can handle harder tasks but the Delica4’s VG-10 steel allows it to withstand harsh work if needed.